 “Fuckin’ motors do have power, Cap,” said Bastian.

 “Small favors,” said Percy to herself.
-“OK Bastian, pick a bearing and keep us moving on it.
+“OK, Bastian, pick a bearing and keep us moving on it.
 Hemi!
 Get up on the bridge—with a fuckin’ lifeline—and get us steering into the waves so we don’t roll over in the fuckin’ ditch again.”

 “You do not want to dive?”
 Hemi asked.